taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 ];

 // we are interested in how many steps of parallel measurement we need to measure qubits
-// "0" to "4"; this can be figured out with the dependency graph: let graph = dependency_graph::create_dependency_graph(
+// "0" to "4"; this can be figured out with the time ordering graph: let graph = induced_ordering::get_ordering(
     Iterable::iter_pairs(tracker.as_storage()), &map);

 // in this case the graph is already sorted according to the node numbers, but that is